the lessons of history is a rare book. while most books on history retrace the past, this one aims to foretell the future.

 how? by identifying patterns that stay constant across human history. the patterns we can expect to recur if we don't address the underlying system.

-these are my notes from the book, but i *highly* recommend reading it first-hand.
+here are my notes from the book but you really should read it first-hand.

 insights from the book:

-* inequality is not only natural and inborn, it grows with the complexity of civilization. economic development specializes functions, differentiates abilities, and makes men unequally valuable to their group.
+- inequality is not only natural, it grows with civilization. specialization of tasks increase over time which in turn makes men unequally valuable to their group.

-* religion and puritanism prevail in periods when the laws are feeble and morals must bear the burden of maintaining social order; skepticism and paganism prevail when the laws and government are strong.
+- religion and puritanism rise when laws are feeble, skepticism and paganism prevail when the laws and government are strong.